 About

-Preconstruction That Clarifies Scope
+Preconstruction That Resolves Scope Before Ground Breaks

-Field Execution That Follows the Critical Path
+Field Execution Organized Around the Critical Path

-Closeout That Supports Operations
+Closeout That Supports Operations From Day One

 How We Work

-• Commercial and industrial scopes only
+• Commercial and industrial scopes only — no residential work

-• Regional delivery across 32 real service-area markets
+• Regional delivery across 32 service-area markets

 • Site, shell, utility, and closeout coordination in one workflow